Do We Need Subsidiarity in Software?: Methodology

 The idle application experiments were analyzed the same way as the idle OS and browser experiments.
 Because these experiments were only conducted on Ubuntu and Firefox, we excluded the background IPs that were collected from the Ubuntu experiment and the Firefox on Ubuntu experiment.

 Finally, for the activity experiments, because we would expect application data to be transferred to the parent company while the user is performing an activity, we primarily focus on if the IPs contacted are expected or unexpected.
-For the unexpected IPs, we additionally investigated how much application data was transferred to these endpoints, and report this in the Appendix.